neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     It then attempts to find a spanning tree where there is a path from the source node to each target node, such that the total weight of the relationships is as low as possible.

+.. py:function:: gds.steinerTree.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.steinerTree.write(G: Graph, **config: Any) -> Series[Any]

     The steiner tree algorithm accepts a source node, as well as a list of target nodes.
     It then attempts to find a spanning tree where there is a path from the source node to each target node, such that the total weight of the relationships is as low as possible.

+.. py:function:: gds.steinerTree.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.triangleCount.mutate(G: Graph, **config: Any) -> Series[Any]